OFS/ofs.github.io/docs/hw/n6001/user_guides/ug_qs_ofs_n6001/ug_qs_ofs_n6001.md

-# Getting Started Guide: <sup>&reg;</sup> Open FPGA Stack for Intel Agilex FPGAs
-# Targeting the Intel® FPGA SmartNIC N6001-PL
+# Getting Started Guide: Open FPGA Stack for Intel<sup>&reg;</sup> Agilex FPGAs Targeting the Intel® FPGA SmartNIC N6001-PL

 ## 1.0 Introduction

-## 1.1 About This Document
+### 1.1 About This Document

 The purpose of this document is to help users get started in evaluating the 2023.1 version of the Open FPGA Stack (OFS) for the Intel Agilex FPGA targeting the Intel N6001-PL FPGA SmartNIC Platform.
 After reviewing the document a user shall be able to: